Fast evaluation of Riemann theta functions in any dimension: A uniform quasi-linear algorithm

 As explained in the introduction, our approach to evaluate theta constants $\theta_{a,0}(0,\tau)$ at a given reduced matrix $\tau\in \Half_g$ to precision~$N\in \Z_{\geq 2}$ is to apply $h\simeq \log_2(N)$ times the duplication formula

 at~$\tau' = 2^{h-1}\tau$, etc., down to~$\tau' = \tau$, extracting the correct square roots at each step.
 These square roots are determined by low-precision approximations computed with summation algorithms.
 To initialize the process, we compute theta values at~$2^h\tau$ using summation as well.

-As we will see, this simple algorithm works well when the eigenvalues of~$\im(\tau)$ are small (say in $O(1)$), and when the values $\theta_{a,0}(0,2^j\tau)$ for $a\in \{0,1\}^g$ and $0\leq j\leq h-1$ are of the expected order of magnitude, i.e.~not much smaller than the biggest term in its defining series~\eqref{eq:theta-ab}.
-Quantitatively,
+As announced in the introduction, this simple algorithm will work if the eigenvalues of~$\im(\tau)$ are~$O(1)$ and the inequalities~\eqref{eq:big-thetaa0} hold, and allows us to evaluate theta constants only.